vishalbasra/vishalbasra.github.io/_posts/2017-08-19-getting-started-with-samba.md

 The NetBIOS protocol was not routable and was intended for a bunch of machines on the same network.
 Soon NetBIOS was encapsulated over TCP ( MS learned it)

 <p>2.
-In 1987,</p> Microsoft learned to encapsulate NetBIOS traffic over TCP and called it  NBT - NetBIOS over TCP </p>
+In 1987,</p> Microsoft learned to encapsulate NetBIOS traffic over TCP and called it  `NBT` - **NetBIOS over TCP**

-- Name resolution was done like (NetBIOS name -> IP address ) and this was handled by
+- Name resolution was done like this (NetBIOS name -> IP address ) and it was handled like this -
    - Lookups were handled in a `lmhosts` file , this is analagous to the `/etc/hosts` file
    - Central name service called WINS
    - Broadcasting